james-coulter/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML adds meaning to our markup.
+It allows us and others to easily read and parse our code.
+Instead of using tags without much meaning (ie <div>,<span>, etc.), we can use elements that clearly describe their meaning (<h1>, <section>, classes/ids)

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block takes up an entire line where display: inline can exist within other elements and share the same line.
+Another difference is that width and height do not affect inline, but it does affect block.

 3. What are the 4 areas of the box model?

+The Box Model consists of Margin, Border, Padding, and Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+align-items: center works on the cross-axis

 5. Explain why git is valuable to a team of developers.

+Git is a form of version control that allows teams to work on a file simultaneously.
+It is very efficient in saving snapshots of code, that then let's you trace the history of changes and amendments.
+By doing this, many programmers can work on a piece of code, and merge whenever their piece is ready.
+This allows everything to flow smoothly and mitigate bugs.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.